OpenSocial: Development

-OpenSocial was rumored to be part of a larger social networking initiative by Google code-named "Maka-Maka", which is defined as meaning "intimate friend with whom one is on terms of receiving and giving freely" in Hawaiian.
+OpenSocial was rumored to be part of a larger social networking initiative by Google code-named "Maka-Maka", which is defined as meaning an "intimate friend with whom one is in terms of receiving and giving freely" in Hawaiian.

 Implementation

-An open-source project, Shindig, was launched in December 2007, to provide a reference implementation of the OpenSocial standards.
+An open-source project, Shindig, was launched in December 2007 to provide a reference implementation of the OpenSocial standards.
 It has the support of Google, Ning, and other companies developing OpenSocial-related software.
-The Myspace OpenSocial parser was released as project Negroni in January 2011 and provides a C# based implementation of OpenSocial.
+The Myspace OpenSocial parser was released as project Negroni in January 2011 and provides a C#—based implementation of OpenSocial.

-Apache Rave is a lightweight and open-standards based extensible platform for using, integrating and hosting OpenSocial and W3C Widget related features, technologies and services.
-It will also provide strong context-aware personalization, collaboration and content integration capabilities and a high quality out-of-the-box installation as well as be easy to integrate in other platforms and solutions.
+Apache Rave is a lightweight and open-standards-based extensible platform for using, integrating, and hosting OpenSocial and W3C Widget-related features technologies, and services.
+It will also provide strong context-aware personalization, collaboration, and content integration capabilities and a high-quality out-of-the-box installation as well as be easy to integrate into other platforms and solutions.

-Both Shindig and Apache Rave are no longer in development and have been retired by the Apache foundation.
+Both Shindig and Apache Rave are no longer in development and have been retired by the Apache Foundation.